vincedgy/graphql-tutorial/README.md

 Author  : Vincent DAGOURY
 Date    : 2019/10

 ## Prerequisites

 - Node JS 10+ with npm
 - Visual Studio Code and usefull extensions
+- MongoDB Atlas account, a cluster and a user to connect with

 ## Install